FrBernad/PERCY-COMPILER/README.md

 - [Agustín Manfredi](https://github.com/imanfredi)
 - [Joaquín Legammare](https://github.com/JoacoLega)

+The report can be found in the root directory under the name [informe.pdf](https://github.com/FrBernad/PERCY-PROJECT/blob/main/informe.pdf)

 # Percy

 **PercyCompiler** is a simple compiler implemented with Lex and Yacc for the **PercyLenguage** language.
 The **PercyLenguage** is a ***strongly-typed*** language that uses a syntax similar to javascript.
 This language allows you to generate simple ***static html*** files.